 If you are an active and avid user of Facebook, pay attention to it without fail.
 Meta’s Facebook has beefed up users’ account security and wants users to fall in line.
 However, the sudden action from Facebook has left many people wondering about the legitimacy of the process and the warning messages they are receiving.

-A large number of users are receiving emails that seem to come from Facebook instructing users to enable Facebook Protect (with a handy link to the settings) or be at the risk of losing access to their accounts as their accounts will be locked.
+A large number of users are receiving emails that seem to come from Facebook instructing users to turn on Facebook Protect (with a handy link to the settings) or be at the risk of losing access to their accounts as their accounts will be locked.

-But the sudden action from Facebook has left many security-conscious users wondering if the email is legitimate, or suspected of “phishing attack” in the past.
-Facebook, however, has confirmed that these messages are genuine and soliciting highly specific Facebook users, such as journalists, to turn on the feature, by using emails to send out notices to users who don’t log in to Facebook very frequently.
+But the sudden action from Facebook has left many security-conscious users wondering if the email is legitimate, or suspected of “phishing attacks” in the past.
+Facebook, however, has confirmed that these messages are genuine and soliciting highly specific users, such as journalists, to turn on Facebook Protect feature, by using emails to send out notices to users who don’t log in to Facebook very frequently.

-Many Twitter users have tweeted about receiving the email sent by Facebook soliciting their permission to turn on the feature immediately.
+Many Twitter users have tweeted about receiving the email sent by Facebook soliciting their permission to turn on Facebook Protect feature immediately.

 The sudden move by Facebook has rather confused many users.
 Few users considered the email as a part of a phishing attack, though there were corroborating details like an actually-from-Facebook email address (which can be spoofed).
 The uninvited email coupled with an ambiguous account-disabling message appeared suspicious to many.
 Realizing the concerns of users Nathaniel Gleicher, Meta’s head for security and security-related policy, quickly tweeted to confirm that the emails are genuine.